 - Safety and wellbeing scale: On a scale of 0 to 10, how safe is it for the children in the care of the family at this point in time?

 - Ask the mother how she would scale the safety and pay attention to her views?

 - Worry statements incorporate the ongoing adverse impact of the perpetrators behaviour to the child if his behaviour doesn’t change.

-- What needs to happen for the children to be safe and well in the future? (identifying future worries, collaborative goals and action steps to achieve these goals) Consider Safe and Together principles when crafting goals and ensure that case plan goals enhance safety.
+- What needs to happen for the children to be safe and well in the future?
+(Identify future worries, collaborative goals and action steps to achieve these goals.)
+Consider Safe and Together principles when crafting goals and ensure that case plan goals enhance safety.